Azure/Azure-Proactive-Resiliency-Library/docs/content/services/container/aks/_index.md

 **Guidance**

-It’s important to keep your AKS secure for the applications that you run.
+It’s important to keep your AKS cluster secure for the applications that you run.
 Azure Policy makes it possible to manage and report on the compliance state of your Kubernetes clusters from one place, enforces organizational standards, built-in security policies and assess compliance at-scale.

 **Resources**